YutingHe-list/TAMP/README.md

 ```

 ### 3.2 Volume testing
-We have provided additional NICT data for testing purposes.
+We have provided additional NICT data for testing.

 **Step 1**: Download the [testing data](https://seunic-my.sharepoint.cn/:f:/g/personal/220232198_seu_edu_cn/EoXbDCJ9XYBKhzx72KVfWWQBGeFWqbIzT0MJWUXYOSB1Ag?e=QXqJ66), which includes 11 volumes for each of the 9 types of NICT data, and place them in the `./samples/volume_test/input` directory.